Forece/cc_stock/README.md

-# GreeseMonkey Script
+# Canada Computers Stock Level Check Script
-It it is used for check stock level directly from list page from Canada Computer Website.
+This greasemonkey script is used for check stock level directly from list page from Canada Computers Website.